 Designing with Kniterate is presented as a series of individual sessions, each focusing on stitch design fundamentals and core knitting concepts as they relate to the Kniterate knitting machine.
-Each session will encourage a couple hours of independent study and exploration.
+Each session will encourage a several hours of independent study and exploration.
+Click here for the Designing with Kniterate bundle or scroll down for more info on Session 3.

 Session 3

 The tuck is one of machine knitting's basic operations.
-In Session 3 we cover the properties of the tuck loop, its effects on knitted fabric, and how to use the tuck with Kniterate.
+In Session 3 we'll cover the tuck loop's properties, its effects on knitted fabric, and how to use the tuck with Kniterate.

 We get started with two basic tuck patterns — the cardigan and half cardigan stitches.
-We move on to one- and two-color variations of the cardigan stitch.
-Next we'll combine a couple of basic stitch structures to create advanced stitch patterns.
-Then we'll add plating to the mix.
+We'll move on to two-color variations of the cardigan stitch.
+Next we'll combine a couple of basic stitch structures to create a couple of advanced stitch patterns.

 The updated class uses the the newest version of the Kniterate design app located at editor.kniterate.design.
 This course assumes a basic familiarity with the design app.
 If you need a review, please visit Session 1 of this series.